NjengaC/SokoGardenApp/README.md

 ### 🛠️ Step 3: Creating a Signup Activity
 In this step we create a Signup Activity, This Activity will have a registration form with for fields namely username, email, phone and password.
 This Activity connects to API Created in https://github.com/modcomlearning/BackendAPI Step 4 <br>
-Right Click on App Main Package - <b>New- Activity - Select Empty Views Activity </b> template<br> Give this Activity the name "Signup" Click Finish.
+Right Click on App  - <b>New- Activity - Select Empty Views Activity </b> template<br> Give this Activity the name "Signup" Click Finish.
 <br>

 In the New Created Activity, Open <b>res-layout-activity_signup.xml</b> and create below layout